MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

 > This section includes resiliency and availability considerations.
-They can also be H4 headers in this section, if you think they should be separated.
+They can also be H4 headers in this section, if you think that they should be separated.
 > Are there any key resiliency and reliability considerations (past the typical)?

 ### Security